Samworth27/T1A1/README.md

 While most people will be aware of a home router or "Access Router" that performs simple IP forwarding, much more advanced routers exist connecting large enterprise networks and Internet Service Providers (ISPs) and "Core Routers" that direct network traffic around the Internet's "Backbone"

-Routers on smaller networks rely on pre-configured routing tables to direct IP packets around but the routers servicing larger, more dynamic networks rely on combinations of advanced algoriths to direct IP packets between networks.
+Routers on smaller networks rely on pre-configured routing tables to direct IP packets around but the routers servicing larger, more dynamic networks rely on combinations of advanced algorithms to direct IP packets between networks.

-The ability for the large routers to dynamically forward IP packets between networks is cruicial in allowing the forwarding of packets from their source to destination and crucial in the operation of the Internet
+The ability for the large routers to dynamically forward IP packets between networks is crucial in allowing the forwarding of packets from their source to destination and crucial in the operation of the Internet

 https://en.wikipedia.org/wiki/IP_routing